 Myth 2: Muskets replaced bows because musketeers are easy to train

 Or, as internet commentators like to say, it took years, even decades, of training to make a decent archer, but any peasant could be trained to use a musket in a few hours.
+The idea that muskets were bad weapons that only replaced bows because musketeers were easy to train appears to have originated with Prof. Michael Roberts’ theory of a 17th-century military revolution in the 1950s.
 Like the myth that bows outranged muskets, the idea that musketeers replaced archers because they were easy to train is completely contradicted by the evidence.

 Firearms in the 16th and 17th century were dangerous, and not just to the target.
 Gunpowder explosions happened frequently.
 The most common ignition method for firearms was the matchlock, which used a smouldering, burning rope, the “match”, to fire the gun.
 While loading, the musketeer would need to juggle his weapon, the match, which was burning at both ends of the rope, charging powder, priming powder, bullets, ramrod, and a monopod for the heavier muskets.
 All of this had to be accomplished without accidentally bringing the burning match into contact with the gunpowder.
 The only way to load both quickly and safely was to follow a precise set of movement, practiced until they could be performed without thinking.